aeazy/MI-Visual/readme.md

-# Data Visualizer
+# MI-Visual

-Data Visualizer is Python project built to deal with multi-week experiments
+MI-Visual is a Python project built using Dash framework.

 ## Installation